Your cart is currently empty!

 LEDs are the most popular choice for highway lighting because of their low operating and maintenance costs.

 Metal halide fixtures generate light via a mixture of metallic vapors.
-These lights have a high initial lumen output but quickly falter with regular use.
+These lights have a high initial lumen output, but this quickly degrades with regular use.

-In addition to this, metal halide lights eat up energy and, as a result, have extremely high electrical costs.
+In addition to this, metal halide lights consume energy and, as a result, have extremely high electrical costs.